 Examples Of How To Make Money With Beachbody

-If your customer purchases a Body on Demand membership you earn a 40% commission.
+If your customer purchases a Body on Demand membership, you earn a 40% commission.
 An extra $20 can be made if you sell a Shakeology Home Direct Starter Pack.
-If you do that 5 weeks in a row you get $100 on top of the $100 you just made.
+If you do that 5 weeks in a row, you get $100 on top of the $100 you just made.

-There is also a chance to earn a one time bonus when one of your sponsored coaches buys a Beachbody Challenge Pack valued between $140 and $300.
+There is also a chance to earn a one-time bonus when one of your sponsored coaches buys a Beachbody Challenge Pack valued between $140 and $300.
 Then there is the standard MLM money-making option.

-You have to recruit and recruit as you have 2 legs to fill in order to make more money and move up the chain of command.
+You have to recruit and recruit as you have 2 legs to fill to make more money and move up the chain of command.
 On top of that, you and your team need to get 50 PV points a month to qualify for payment.

 Beachbody MLM Review Pros & Cons

-It is a motivated market
+- It is a motivated market

-A large audience that wants to get fit
+- A large audience that wants to get fit

-Chances to make money through large commission splits
+- Chances to make money through large commission splits

-Lots of products to sell including workout equipment
+- Lots of products to sell, including workout equipment

-30-day money-back guarantee
+- 30-day money-back guarantee

-You have to pay to play
+- You have to pay to play

-Overpriced products to sell
+- Overpriced products to sell

-Lots of competition including your own employer
+- Lots of competition, including your own employer

-The large failure rate of the ‘coaches’
+- The large failure rate of the ‘coaches.’

-Side effects to the supplements
+- Side effects of the supplements

-You need to recruit and recruit
+- You need to recruit and recruit

-Complicated compensation plan
+- Complicated compensation plan

 Any Negatives?
 Beware of Lawsuits

-As you can see there are a lot of negatives that are attached to this company.
+As you can see, there are a lot of negatives that are attached to this company.
 While the idea may be good, there are too many negative hurdles to overcome to make a real go of it.

 Then there are the lawsuits and there seem to have been quite a few of them.
-The years 2015,2016 and 2017 have not been good for the company as the last lawsuit cost them over $3 million to settle.
+The years 2015,2016, and 2017 have not been good for the company as the last lawsuit cost them over $3 million to settle.

 That last judgment also called for the company to reform its practices.
 In other words, they were doing unethical things that cost their members a lot of money.
 The bad news about these lawsuits is that those few mentioned are just that, those few mentioned.

-Is Beachbody Legitimate?
+Is Beachbody Legit?

-As a business entity, the answer would be yes they are.
-But then almost all MLM corporations are legitimate.
-They produce a product and the people who buy that product are getting what they paid for, even if it is overpriced.
+As a business entity, the answer would be yes, they are.
+But then, almost all MLM corporations are legitimate.
+They produce a product, and the people who buy that product are getting what they paid for, even if it is overpriced.

-Beachbody MLM Review Final Thoughts
+My Final Thoughts